Exit Location Report for a Residential Lease

 • Keys or any other means of access to premises for private or common use

-• For each room and part of the dwelling, precise description of the condition of the floor, wall and ceiling coverings, equipment and elements of the dwelling.
+• For each room and part of the dwelling, precise description of the condition of the floor, wall and ceiling coverings, equipment and furniture of the dwelling.
 It can be supplemented with observations or reservations and illustrated with images.

 • Signature of the parties (tenant, lessor) or persons mandated to carry out the inventory